I’ve been drawing and painting for most of my life and love sharing tutorials and tips to help anyone who wants to learn about art.

-Use a soft pencil (like a 5B or 6B or a charcoal pencil) to begin darkening these places on your paper as I did with the mango in my sketch.
+Use a soft pencil (like a 5B or 6B or a charcoal pencil) to begin darkening these places on your paper, as I did with the mango in my sketch (see photos below).

-In the darkest areas near the bottom of the fruit, I used more pressure.
-In the middle and sides, I used much less pressure and more sparse strokes.
+I used more pressure in the darkest areas near the bottom of the fruit.
+I used much less pressure and more sparse strokes in the middle and sides.
 In the places where the light hit the mango the strongest, I left white spaces.

 Don’t worry about getting the tones exactly right now.
-Just put in the basic shades because you’ll come back to this later as you get closer to a finished sketch.
+Just put in the basic shades because you’ll return to this later as you get closer to a finished sketch.